Want to know what makes off season travel a great idea?

 Every single inch of the old town center was seemingly occupied by throngs of tourists.
 We are not saying that our time in Dubrovnik was ruined, but we both look forward to visiting in the off season.

 Fewer crowds means a far more intimate exploration of the city await.
 Who doesn’t want that?
+There are so many places to visit in Europe during off-season, for example, that we aren’t even sure why so many folks choose to travel during peak Europe tourism months.

 A high density of tourists in a small space usually equals long lines.
 There have been a few times when we flat out skipped a major tourist attraction, like museums, temples, and monuments, because the lines were unbearably long.